fugu-chop/launch_school/daily_logs/10_daily_log_jun2021.md

 __*Thoughts*__<br/>
 Working with `bcrypt` was slightly annoying, but I was able to debug my errors by stepping through the code and slowing down.
 The application is finally finished; the quiz awaits.

+##### 04/06/21 (Fri)
+__*Concepts covered*__<br/>
+- LS175 - Networked Applications
+  - Quiz
+  - Readme updates for all projects
+- Regex Book
+  - Basic matching

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+Polished off LS175 in the morning.
+A really enjoyable course where we actually get to build user-facing applications end to end based on non-technical requirements.
+It did highlight that my current knowledge of HTML and CSS is painfully limited.
+That's the next course (LS202) I'm going to tackle - I'll then go back to LS175 and build up an optional project, before I go onto LS180 (Database Foundations).
+For now though, I've been meaning to do the Regex book, which I've never set aside time to do.
+The evening session was going through some basic matching in regex.
+It's good to go through regex in a 'for dummies' manner - all the resources I've used so far have an assuemd baseline of knowledge, or those cheetsheets that accompany regex testers, which aren't ever enough to really understand it.